by Michael W. Taft

 Somewhat paradoxically, therefore, sitting up straight both wakes you up and relaxes you.
 That combination is perfect—alert relaxation—and is the beginning of a mindful state.
+Alert relaxation is one way to simply define meditation.
 At this point you could say that your body has already begun meditating for you.
-The meditation induction has begun, but now it’s time to go deeper.
+But now it’s time to go deeper.

 Relax Your Entire Body

 The final step in the meditation induction is to invite your body to relax.
-As you feel any muscle relaxing, tune into the sensations of that letting go as clearly as you can.
+As you feel any muscle relaxing, tune into the sensations of that letting go as clearly as you can in various parts of your body.
 If they feel enjoyable, allow yourself to enjoy them.

 Try doing this induction before you meditate, and you’ll find yourself going deeper more quickly.